seqcode/miniMDS/README.md

 ``python minimds_inter.py data/GM12878_combined 1000000 10000``

-Because of the challenges of inter-chromosomal inference, it is recommended that a resolution no greater than 1-Mbp be used for inter-chromosomal data.
+Because of the challenges of inter-chromosomal inference, it is recommended that a resolution no greater than 1-Mbp be used for human inter-chromosomal data.

 #### Other parameters (optional)